innoq/ml-ops.org/content/end-to-end-ml-workflow.md

 This stage includes the following operations:

 1. *Model Serving* - The process of addressing the ML model artifact in a production environment.
 2. *Model Performance Monitoring* - The process of observing the ML model performance based on live and previously unseen data, such as prediction or recommendation.
-In particular, we are interested in ML-specific signals, such as prediction deviation from a previous model performance.
+In particular, we are interested in ML-specific signals, such as prediction deviation from previous model performance.
 These signals might be used as triggers for model re-training.
 3. *Model Performance Logging* - Every inference request results in the log-record.

 In this section, we overviewed the main steps of a typical workflow for machine learning-based software development.